 This also means Disney’s Grand Californian Hotel & Spa and Disney’s Paradise Pier Hotel also won’t reopen as scheduled on July 23.
 But, Downtown Disney will still reopen on July 9.

 There are certainly many changes guests will also have to get used to when the parks and resorts do reopen.
 The reopening will come in phases and there will be limited capacity, entertainment, experiences, dining, and more.
 Plus, health and safety measures are being put in place.

 But, that doesn’t mean visiting Disneyland won’t be magical.
 Like Disney Parks, Experiences, and Products Chairman Josh D’Amaro, “As one of the first major theme parks to close our operations and the last to reopen, we have been deliberate about keeping the health and safety of our cast, guests and local communities top of mind.
 And as we look forward to bringing our cast members back to work, and welcoming you back as cherished guests – we know it will take all of us working together responsibly to recapture the magic.”

 We’re keeping track of Disneyland’s reopening, so be sure to follow along.
 And with that, here’s your complete guide to the Disneyland Resort.

 Disneyland Resort is made up of 2 parks (Disneyland Park and California Adventure), Downtown Disney (not called Disney Springs there!), and 3 onsite resorts.

 The original castle park.
 Sigh.

-It's an overused word but I'm going to say it anyway: charming.
+It’s an overused word but we’re going to say it anyway: charming.

 It can feel disorienting to be there if you know Magic Kingdom because some spots feel so familiar, but some things (like New Orleans Square) are distinctly Disneyland.